macrolit/record-keeper/README.md

 ## What does it currently do?

 The project is supposed to serve as a standardized playground for media conversion, retrieval, export and enrichment.
-Servings as a ground base structure and playground for utilization of conversion scripts along with LLM enhancement.
+Serving as a ground base structure and playground for utilization of conversion scripts along with LLM enhancement.

 The initial scope is to: